-- You create an account with the Bitcoin ATM operator, privately establishing your identity.
+- Create an account with the Bitcoin ATM operator, privately establishing your identity.

 - You need a Bitcoin wallet that will securely store the records of all of your Bitcoin transactions, and this can be done easily with a downloadable app for your smartphone.

 - Insert cash into the ATM, and indicate which Bitcoin wallet address you want to send it to.
 Let’s say you insert $100.
 The Bitcoin ATM operator then sells you $100 worth of Bitcoin at the market price at that moment, minus their own operating fee.
 Some operators also deduct the miner’s fee.